-- 1. All currently enrolled students shall be eligible to vote online between 8:00am and 6:00pm on the Spring Election day(s). - 2.
-If permissible by current university guidelines, the Elections Commission will be responsible for staffing a polling station at the Centennial Student Union for the entirety of the Spring Election day(s).
+- 1. All currently enrolled students shall be eligible to vote online between 8:00am and 6:00pm on the Spring Election day(s).
+For 2024, the election dates shall be Monday, April 8 and Tuesday, April 9.
+Polls will be open continuously from 8:00 a.m.
+Monday, April 8 until 6:00 p.m.
+Tuesday, April 9. - 2.
+If permissible by current university .guidelines, the Elections Commission will be responsible for staffing a polling station at the Centennial Student Union from 8:00 a.m.-6:00 p.m. on the Spring Election day(s).
 As able, the Elections Commission will also staff polling stations at, but not limited to, University Dining Center, and the Taylor Center. - a.
 No person involved with a campaign shall staff a polling station. - b.
-Candidates/parties or groups and endorsing groups or individuals will be able to table, but must be at least thirty (30) feet from any polling station. - c.
+Candidates/parties or groups and endorsing groups or individuals will be able to table, but must be at least thirty (30) feet from any polling station. - .
 No candidate/party or group or endorsing entity will be allowed to host a polling station.